jboardman367/TASBoard-old/README.md

 - Add more sidebars
   - Properties
   - Encoding Settings (?)
+- Add sharing and downloading of style packs

 ## Known Fixes
 - Encode button appears to do nothing on Linux